The Lease Renewal Dilemma 2026: 7 Critical Factors When Choosing Comfort vs. Opportunity

 Research current market options in your desired locations.
 Schedule tours of 3-5 comparable properties to establish realistic expectations.
 Many renters find their current apartment compares favorably once they examine actual alternatives rather than idealized listings.

 Calculate true moving costs including deposits, application fees, moving expenses, utility transfers, and mail forwarding.
 Add the time cost of packing, cleaning, and settling into a new space.
-For many people, moving expenses total $2,000-$4,000 when honestly accounting for all factors.
+For many people, moving expenses total $2,000-$4,000 when honestly accounting for all factors — a real financial hurdle that staying avoids.

 R – Resolve Through Informed Decision